Coober Pedy: History

-The first European explorer to pass near the site of Coober Pedy was Scottish-born John McDouall Stuart in 1858.
-The town was not established until after 1915, when the first opal was discovered by Wille Hutchison on 1 February of that year.
+In 1858, Scottish-born John McDouall Stuart was the first European explorer to pass near the site of Coober Pedy.

+On 1 February 1915, Wille Hutchison discovered the first opal in the area, after which the town was established.
 Opal miners started moving in around 1916.

-The name of Coober Pedy was decided upon at a meeting in 1920, when a post office was established.
+In 1920, five years later, a meeting settled on the name of Coober Pedy, when a post office was established.

-In July 1975 the local Aboriginal people of Coober Pedy adopted the name Umoona, which means "long life" and is also their name for the Acacia aneura, or mulga tree, which is plentiful in the area.
-The name has since been used for various establishments in the town.
+In July 1975, the local Aboriginal people of Coober Pedy adopted the name Umoona, which means "long life" and is also their name for the Acacia aneura, or mulga tree, which is plentiful in the area.
+The name has since been used for various establishments in the town (Umoona Opal Mine and Museum, Umoona Community Art Centre, Umoona Tjutagku Health Service Aboriginal Corporation).